tuxpoldo/btsync-deb/docs/site-page-btsync-gui.md

 btsync-gui --webui --savedefaults
 ```

-This makes the setting persistent, and you will not need to specify it again at
+From now you will not need to specify it again at each start.
-each start.

 Sometimes it may happen, that you want to access your running BitTorrent Sync
 agent from another computer via the Web UI or a `btsync-gui` in Client Mode.